Do you have a hound Houdini at home? Does he always try to slip free of his collar?

 The Best Martingale Collars for Dogs: Quick Picks

 - #1 Wolfgang Man and Beast Martingale Collar [Most Style and Color Options]: Wolfgang’s martingale collars are available in a striking variety of unique patterns and colors you won’t find elsewhere.
+Plus, you can use code K9OFMINE10 to get 10% off at checkout!

 - #1 Max and Neo Martingale Collar [Best Martingale Collar for Giving Back]: This martingale collar is well made, available in an array of colors and sizes, and sold by a company that donates a portion of their proceeds to dog shelters.